 Government-funded offices that provide family and civil law information, advice, and services

-Legal Aid staff who provide legal information
+Legal Aid staff who provide legal information and can refer you to other resources and community services

 In Vancouver, volunteer paralegals help people draft legal documents for family law cases.